programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 # What's Next?
 Now that you know how to create a Twine game, you might be wondering when and how to integrate Twine into a course.
 Because of Twine’s accessibility, it is possible to teach game creation as a single small assignment or to organize an entire course around creating games.

 In either case, the goal of game creation in the humanities classroom is not purely technical.
-Throughout this lesson, I have tried to emphasis that considerations of audience and rhetorical purpose should underlie all technical and stylistic decision making.
+Throughout this lesson, I have tried to emphasize that considerations of audience and rhetorical purpose should underlie all technical and stylistic decision making.
 I never teach game creation for game creations sake.
 Instead, the goal is typically to better understand games as cultural products or to connect cultural and historical concepts to a contemporary medium.
 These goals can fit into and benefit a variety of different courses.

 ## Game Assignments
 Below are a few examples from myself and others of how game assignments can be integrated into a course.